The Duke of Edinburgh's Award: Portugal

-In 2015 the Prémio Infante D. Henrique became a licensee of the Duke of Edinburgh's Award and adopted the international brand.

 Romania

 The Award was first introduced in 1991 by Sister Agnes in the Roman Catholic Parish of Motru, being carried on locally until 2011.
 Since 2011, the programme has expanded nationwide, where it was successfully implemented in several cities of Romania.

-In April 2013 the license for Award Romania was signed in the presence of Secretary-General John May, and it became a National Award Authority.

-Starting June 2013 The Duke of Edinburgh's International Award has Her Majesty Margareta, Custodian of the Romanian Crown, as Patron in Romania.
+In April 2013, the license for Award Romania was signed in the presence of Secretary-General John May, and it became a National Award Authority.
+Starting in June 2013, The Duke of Edinburgh's International Award has Margareta, Custodian of the Romanian Crown, as Patron in Romania.
 Since then, the Award has seen a rapid expansion, engaging over 10,000 young people and over 2,000 Award Leaders and adult volunteers, with millions having participated around the world, finding their purpose, passion and place in the world.

 Singapore

 In Singapore, the award is referred to as "National Youth Achievement Award".
 It is a full member of The Duke of Edinburgh's International Association and was officially launched in Singapore on 9 May 1992 by president Wee Kim Wee at the Istana.